mrmin123/kancolle-auto/README.md

 * Python 2.x
 * Sikuli (strongly recommended use 1.0.x instead 1.1.x)

-This tool is developed and successfully tested on Ubuntu and Arch linux.
+This tool is developed and successfully tested on Ubuntu, Archlinux, Gentoo and Windows.
 But it should run on the other environment too.

 Usage
 =====